 15. What is planned for public servants who don't have access to a computer or the internet?

-If you do not have access to a computer or the internet, we recommend that you contact your department's Mandatory Training Coordinator (RTC) to discuss possible arrangements.
+If you do not have access to a computer or the internet, we recommend that you contact your department's learning coordinator to discuss possible arrangements.
 The School will continue to work with organizations to identify solutions to possible online access issues.

 16. Whom should I contact if I have questions on the new Public Service Orientation?

-New employees should contact their organization’s Mandatory Training Coordinator (RTC) for more information.
+New employees should contact their organization's learning coordinator for more information.
 Other learners can contact the Client Contact Centre.

 17. Whom should I contact if I have technical difficulties?